"In times when evil casts his spell, all good pirates shall rise again!"

 To build awareness and interaction with local communities, we run a programme of workshops and immersive lectures on the history of piracy for all ages.
 We run workshops at the theatre or in local schools and community venues.

-Our schools educational pirate workshop, Under the Brave Black Flag, can be downloaded here.
+Our schools educational pirate workshop, Under the Brave Black Flag, can be obtained on request via email or by calling us on 01462481969.

 Who are The Buccaneers?